rizaldyip10/techtokid_be/README.md

 There are slight differences from the stack used for this project.
 The differences are:
 - Using typescript as the programming language, and
 - Using prisma.db as the database orm.

+Other framework or libraries are still the same, such as express, jwt, handlebars, etc.